greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc_config.html.md

 ## <a id="topic_cyz_p2l_z4"></a>Setting Parameters

+> **Note** Greenplum Database does not support using the `ALTER SYSTEM` command to set server configuration parameters.

 Many of the configuration parameters have limitations on who can change them and where or when they can be set.
 For example, to change certain parameters, you must be a Greenplum Database superuser.
 Other parameters require a restart of the system for the changes to take effect.
 A parameter that is classified as *session* can be set at the system level \(in the `postgresql.conf` file\), at the database-level \(using `ALTER DATABASE`\), at the role-level \(using `ALTER ROLE`\), at the database- and role-level \(`ALTER ROLE...IN DATABASE...SET`, or at the session-level \(using `SET`\).
 System parameters can only be set in the `postgresql.conf` file.

 In Greenplum Database, the coordinator and each segment instance has its own `postgresql.conf` file \(located in their respective data directories\).
 Some parameters are considered *local* parameters, meaning that each segment instance looks to its own `postgresql.conf` file to get the value of that parameter.
 You must set local parameters on every instance in the system \(coordinator and segments\).
 Others parameters are considered *coordinator* parameters.
 Coordinator parameters need only be set at the coordinator instance.